thradams/cake/ownership.md

 #### mutable

-Note that this concept also could be applied for const members.
+Note that this concept of constructor phase also could be applied for const members.

 The introduction of a **mutable** qualifier allows certain exceptions to the usual contract of immutability and non-nullability during transitional phases, such as in constructors and destructors.

 This means that objects marked as **mutable** can temporarily violate their normal constraints, such as modifying `const` members or assigning null to non-nullable pointers during these phases.